 Is financial aid available to prospective students?

 Many colleges and universities offer various forms of financial assistance to help students manage the cost of tuition, fees, books, and other educational expenses while pursuing a construction management degree.
-The types of financial aid available can include scholarships, grants, work-study programs, and loans.
+The types of aid available can include scholarships, grants, work-study programs, and loans.

 Are there online programs for construction management?